Rp701/Supplier-Optimization-Project/README.md

 📉 **Immediate Impact:** € 366.82 Saved (12% Margin)

+The currency conversion is based on the exchange rate of 1 EUR = 1.17 USD, as of 03/01/2025

 **Insight:** The engine correctly identified that despite higher nominal shipping costs ($29.91), the currency arbitrage opportunity outweighed the logistics fees.
 A manual operator using static monthly rates would have missed this saving.

 ---